seagle0128/doom-modeline/README.md

 (require 'doom-modeline)
 (doom-modeline-mode 1)

-;; Or use this if the right segment is displayed incorrectly (add-hook 'window-setup-hook #'doom-modeline-mode)
+;; Or use this
+;; Use `window-setup-hook' if the right segment is displayed incorrectly (add-hook 'after-init-hook #'doom-modeline-mode)
 ```

 ### Use-package